jmrplens/A-Lab/README.md

 # A|Lab
 Matlab-based software for measuring acoustic parameters and experiments. (**A**coustic **Lab**oratory).

-This software is made up of different types of measurement (impedance tube, anechoic chamber, general, etc.) and expansion modules for different specific projects.
+This software is made up of different types of measurement (impedance tube, transmission tube, general, etc.) and expansion modules for different specific projects.
 The software is under development and will be adding more measures.

+**If you find any bug in the interface or in the calculations, please inform me and I will fix it as soon as possible.
+To report bugs or request feature go to [Issues](https://github.com/jmrplens/A-Lab/issues).**

 The software has been made with the collaboration of the [Waves in Complex Media group](https://igic.webs.upv.es/index.php?option=com_content&view=article&id=22)  located in the [Polytechnic School of Gandia](https://www.upv.es/contenidos/CGANDIA/index-en.html) which is part of the [Polytechnic University of Valencia](https://www.upv.es/index-en.html), mainly giving access to equipment and instrumentation and data to be able to validate the results.